NAdogaru/pleiotropy-experiments/README.md

 where `<exp-file>` is the path to a file with an **experiment description** and `<nt>` is the **number of threads** to be used for running the experiment.
 For the number of threads `<nt>`, it is suggested to use a number $n$ lower or equal to the number of cores on the machine you run the experiment on.

 ### Available Experiment Files
-You can find epistasis experiment description files in the following folders:
+You can find pleiotropy experiment description files in the following folders:

 - `robot-cleaner-examples/`
 - `vsr-examples/`